emorydunn/SwiftOccupancy/README.md

 ## Home Assistant Automation

 Included in the Support directory is a blueprint for easily controlling lights based on occupancy and the sun.
-There are three states you can configure:
+There are four states you can configure:

 - Empty Room
 - Occupied during the day
+- Occupied in the evening
-- Occupied at night
+- Occupied at night after a specified time

 In order to use it you'll need to [import the blueprint](https://www.home-assistant.io/docs/automation/using_blueprints/#importing-blueprints) into Home Assistant.